laravel/nova-docs/4.0/resources/fields.md

 :::tip Default Ranges

-A `Sparkline` will always use the first range defined in the `ranges` method of a `Trend`.
+When providing data to a `Sparkline` field via a trend metric, the `Sparkline` field will always use the first range defined in the `ranges` method of the metric.
 :::

 #### Customizing The Chart

-If a bar chart is better suited to your data, you may use the `asBarChart()` method:
+If a bar chart better suits your data, you may invoke the `asBarChart` method when defining the field:

 ```php
 Sparkline::make('Post Views')